Snowflake-Labs/sfquickstarts/site/sfguides/src/cdc_data_from_postgres_to_snowflake/cdc_data_from_postgres_to_snowflake.md

 #### Configure the Snowflake Connector for PostgreSQL Native App
 1. On your Snowflake Account, navigate to the **Data Products**, **Apps** section
 2. Open the application
 3. Select **Mark all as done** as we will create our source databases from scratch.
-No additional network configuration is required as its configured later in this tutorial.
+No additional network configuration is required as its configured later in this Quickstart.

 <img src="assets/mark_all_done.png">